 For these cases, there are special control charts for process visualization.For particularly sensitive processes (food stuffs, chip manufacturing, security-relevantproducts, etc.) in certain circumstances even small deviations must be acknowledged.
 Moving-average control charts with and without weighting (MA, EWMA, CUSUM control charts) are used for this purpose.

-The two-day seminar is rounded off with control charts for several output variables, which are related to one another, and for rare occurrences.
+The two-day training is rounded off with control charts for several output variables, which are related to one another, and for rare occurrences.

 - Introduction to statistical process control with control charts